-4. In Networks Explorer, discover, save, and assign a profile (with trended points) to the AFMS controller.
+4. In Networks Explorer, discover, save, and assign a profile (with at least one point of interest) to the AFMS controller.

 Note: For details, see the Discovering Devices and Assigning Device Profiles topics on KMC Commander Help.

 Setting Up an AFMS